 “We are a long way from being able to arrest him.
 I have to sift through this stuff and talk to someone who was raped at the home and is willing to testify to that fact.
 And then determine if I can win the case.
 I don’t think it would be good for anyone [sic] of the victims to go through with what it would take to convict him if we can’t convict him.
 I will do my best and anything within my power to see that justice is done.
 But unfortunately justice for some of the victims will not be served on this earth.
 He will have to answer to God.”

-I am personal friends with a handful of the women who were incarcerated at New Bethany.
-I know from talking to them that their time at Ford’s group home left horrible, deep scars.
-Some of the survivors have decided to put together a YouTube video about Mack Ford and New Bethany Home for Girls.
+I am personal friends with a handful of the women who were incarcerated (and I mean incarcerated — against their will) at New Bethany.
+I know from talking to them that their time at Ford’s group home left deep, horrible, lasting scars.